Taves Family Farm and Applebarn is a farm in Abbotsford with u-pick produce, a petting zoo, various children’s

 Around Easter, Taves Farm runs their Easterfest event.
-This includes an egg hunt for kids, hay rides, live entertainment and access to the farm’s year-round activities.
+This includes hay rides, live entertainment and access to the farm’s year-round activities.
 Since it’s Easter, there are lots of cute bunnies to pet too!

 Also in springtime is Taves Farm Blossomfest.
 This event celebrates the farm’s apple trees in full bloom.
 Folk can take a hay ride to the orchard and admire the flowers, go on a scavenger hunt, do some crafts, play with cute animals and enjoy the various kids’ activities that Taves Farm offers.

 General admission for adults ages 13 or older usually costs around $4.50, children ages two or older cost $10.95 and kids under age 2 are free.
-Dates and prices for the 2021 season are to be confirmed.
 (Note: Blossomfest is weather dependent and may be cancelled if the weather is not cooperating.
+2022 prices and other details might vary.
 Check the Taves Farm official website for updates.)

 During the fall season there are several special events at Taves Farm.
 In the late summer/early fall they open their Sunflower Patch.
 It is a part of the Fraser Valley Sunflower Trail and features over 1/4 acre of sunflowers for folk to enjoy.